Software Soul Searching

 Looking at the design with fresh eyes, I could see that the signal-to-noise ratio was off.
 I realized I didn’t need as much UI chrome as I thought.
 It was also obvious to me how tired and cliché the style looked.
 I needed to find a brand and UI aesthetic that was more in harmony with the goals and vision I had for the app.

 One thing I knew for sure was that a key to the app was in the fluidity and ease of capturing spending.
-I also wanted the brand of the app to have more personality.
+I also wanted the brand to have more personality.
 I needed to find the true essence of the app.
 I needed to find its soul.

 As I started working on the brand identity, I played with other symbols of wealth.
 I explored royal imagery and found I liked using a royal purple as the core color.
-I don’t see very many purple apps and it would likely stand out on a user’s home screen.
+I don’t see very many purple apps and thought it might stand out in a sea of blue.

 Using an obvious royal symbol like a crown wasn’t working.
-Instead, I explored going over-the-top with bourgeoisie imagery.
+Instead, I explored going over-the-top with some bourgeoisie imagery.
 I designed a monocled, mustachioed “rich guy” icon instead and immediately loved it.
-It was kitsch, but with a wink and a nod.
 I also landed on the name “FilthyRich” which further pushed the theme of upper-class absurdity.
-I also liked that the name focused on the future state of the customer.
+I also liked that the name focused on the aspirational state of the customer.
 Even if the identity is absurd, we still want to help people build wealth and financial security.
 So being aspirational in name seemed right to me.
 We went back-and-forth a few times on whether the name should be two separate words or smashed together.
-In testing, we found problems with Siri.
+In testing the smashed version, we found problems with Siri.
 So we were forced to use a two-word name.
 But in the logo, I reduced the space between the words so that it almost looks like one word.

-As I played with color, I also looked for ways to make it feel even richer and more saturated to match the theme of excess.
+As I played with color, I also looked for ways to make it feel even richer and more saturated.
 I added a splash of gold, which really made it shine.
 I loved the idea of an ostentatious brand with a laser-focused, almost austere UI.
 So I started focusing on the UI next.

 Let’s get down to the nitty-gritty

 This was the start of an obsessive degree of removing the unessential.
 We always try to do this in our apps, but with Filthy Rich, we definitely became more aware of it than ever.
-Every time we removed or simplified something, it made it that much easier to breathe.
+Every time we removed or simplified something, it made the app that much better.

 - You can see that the “record spend” button is still here in this iteration.

-- Selecting all the button shapes and deleting them was deeply satisfying.
+- Selecting all the button shapes and deleting them in my design app was deeply satisfying.
 Numbers on their own worked well enough.

 - Instead of the equation, adding “new amount” under the field amount accomplished the same goal.
 It let people see the result of the adjustment they were making, but without all the extra chrome.

 - I created a clickable prototype to start doing user testing with the new designs.
-You can see a partial version of the prototype here.
+You can see a newer version of the prototype I used here.
 I found that even though it was standard practice in iOS to have the save/cancel buttons at the top of the UI, people were still looking for them at the bottom.

 - Here I started playing with using a simpler “caret” style for the backspace action.
 More on this later.